Language development: Lateralization effect on language

 It is currently believed that in regards to brain lateralization males are left-lateralized, while females are bilateralized.
 Studies on patients with unilateral lesions have provided evidence that females are in fact more bilateralized with their verbal abilities.
 It seems that when a female has experienced a lesion to the left hemisphere, she is better able to compensate for this damage than a male can.
 If a male has a lesion in the left hemisphere, his verbal abilities are greatly impaired in comparison to a control male of the same age without that damage.
 However, these results may also be task-dependent as well as time-dependent.

 Fine motor development rate

 Shriberg, Tomblin, and McSweeny (1999) suggest that the fine motor skills necessary for correct speech may develop more slowly in males.
-This could explain why some of the language impairments in young males seems to spontaneously improve over time.
+This could explain why some of the language impairments in young males seem to spontaneously improve over time.

 Over-diagnosis

 It is also suggested that the gender gap in language impairment prevalence could also be explained by the clinical over diagnosis of males.
 Males tend to be clinically over diagnosed with a variety of disorders.
+A late 1990s study found that males were diagnosed with language impairment 1.5 times more than were females.